How to Fix Instagram Not Posting Photos/Videos [2020 Update]

-Why Instagram won't let you post photos and videos?
-The reasons can various from Internet connection, cookies on your phone, insufficient memory storage, Instagram data settings, contents with a violation of policy, undesirable video specs to account restrictions.
-Whatever the cause, we've suited the remedy to the case to fix the Instagram not posting error.
+Why won't Instagram let me post photos and videos?
+The reasons can be various, such as Internet connection, cookies on your phone, insufficient memory storage, Instagram data settings, contents with a violation of policy, improper video specs, or account restrictions.
+Whatever the cause, we've suited the remedy to the case to fix the IG not posting error.

-How to Fix Instagram Not Posting Issue - Solution Varies from Causes
+Part 2: 10 Ways to Fix Instagram Not Posting Issue

 Whether you admit it or not, internet connection comes one of the biggest reasons for Instagram not posting sometimes.
 Thus, before you start posting photos or videos to Instagram, make sure you have a great internet connection.